-But when officers arrived, they encountered an armed person later identified as Kemble running from the area toward a neighborhood park, police had stated in a news release at the time.
+When officers arrived, they encountered an armed person later identified as Kemble running from the area toward a neighborhood park, police stated in a news release at the time.

 Officers tried to establish a perimeter to contain him, but Kemble pointed a handgun in the direction of officers and police fired on him, the release had stated.

 Kemble was taken to Northwestern Medicine Delnor Hospital in Geneva with gunshot wounds, then later airlifted to a Level 1 trauma center, the release had stated.

 Police later learned that Kemble had communicated with friends that he had a gun and that he intended to kill himself or have police kill him, the release had stated.

 “This is an unfortunate and isolated incident,” the release had stated.
 “We are supporting our officers through this difficult time and we sympathize with the Kemble family during this tragic event.”